YDIB11/Swissdata/index.markdown

         ></iframe>
         <div style="margin-top: 0.85rem;">
           <p style="margin: 0; color: rgba(232, 237, 255, 0.9); line-height: 1.55;">
             This chart is the punchline of the Apple chapter.
-For each innovation, it puts two numbers side by side: the market’s reaction on day 0, and the outcome after 30 trading days.
+For each innovation, it puts two numbers side by side: the marketâ€™s reaction on day 0, and the outcome after 30 trading days.
           </p>
           <p style="margin: 0.85rem 0 0; color: rgba(232, 237, 255, 0.9); line-height: 1.55;">
             Start with the iPod.
 It dropped <strong>-4.63%</strong> on announcement day, yet finished <strong>+30.98%</strong> over 30 days.
 That is a swing of more than <strong>35 percentage points</strong> between the first reaction and the later verdict.